FroeMic/TUM-IN-Protein-Prediction-1/exercises/260-machine-learning.md

 **Question 2:** What information do we obtain when predicting protein secondary structure?
 What features are predicted?

-> Helix, sheet, coil formations
+> Helix, sheet, coil formations

 **Question 3: **How can we estimate the performance of secondary structure prediction methods?